The Complete List Of Who’s Been Charged In The College Admissions Scandal

 Advertisement

-In case you haven’t heard, last month, news broke of the largest college-admissions scandal ever prosecuted by the Department of Justice.
+In case you haven’t heard, last month, news broke of what’s being called the largest college-admissions scandal in history.

 It goes like this: A man named William Singer, who is the founder of a college-prep business called The Key, accepted millions of dollars from individuals to get their children into elite colleges such as Yale and the University of Southern California.